Bunmi Rotimi

-Olubunmi Babatunde Rotimi Jr. (born July 16, 1995) is an American football defensive end for the Arlington Renegades.
+Olubunmi Babatunde Rotimi Jr. (born July 16, 1995) is an American professional football defensive end.
 He played college football at Old Dominion and signed with the Chicago Bears as an undrafted free agent in 2018.
 Rotimi has also played for the Arizona Hotshots of the Alliance of American Football (AAF) and the New York Guardians of the XFL.

 Early life and education

 Bunmi Rotimi was born on July 16, 1995, in Alexandria, Virginia, to African immigrants.
 He attended West Potomac High School, earning all-district honors as a junior, even though his freshman year was the first year he tried playing the sport.
 Following high school he went to Old Dominion University, where he spent his true freshman year of 2013 as a redshirt.
 A walk-on, Rotimi played in twelve games as a freshman, starting two at defensive tackle.
 He recorded 30 tackles in the season.

 As a sophomore, Rotimi played in twelve games, starting eleven and recording 36 tackles.
 He also was second on the team with 4.5 sacks.
 He transitioned to defensive end as a junior, starting thirteen games, and making 44 tackles and seven sacks.
 He started seven games as a senior, making 29 tackles and 5.5 sacks.
 Against Marshall, Rotimi made a blocked field goal.
 He was named all-Conference USA honorable mention following his senior season.